CtrlMajSup/redmine_custom_reports/README.md

 ## Compatibility

-This version supports redmine 2.x and 3.x
+This version supports redmine 5.x (tested on 5.0.5)

 For all tested versions see the "tests matrix":https://travis-ci.org/Restream/redmine_custom_reports